Share your story

-Whether you’ve just left the College, 1 year or 50 years ago, or still work there now, we would love to hear from you.
+Whether you’ve just left the college last year or 50 years ago, or still work here now, we would love to hear from you.
 Our students really value the advice, opinions and experience of alumni*.
 Share your story and you could help inspire a Reaseheath student of the future.

 Please share your story by completing the form below, alternatively contact our alumni officer on email@example.com or 01270 613219.

 “Reaseheath played a very important part in my life and it gives me great pleasure in reading all the various publications that so vividly illustrate the present achievements of students today.”

 Read more of Brian’s recollections of his time at Reaseheath here.

 Best 3 years, got to experience things that I never thought I get chance do including being part of the Reaseheath Freshers Crew and staying in halls of residence.